 - Limiting Large Gatherings

-- Staggering transitions and possible arrival times on campus
+- Staggering transitions times on campus

 - Repurposing spaces on campus to take advantage of square footage

 - Acquisitions of additional classroom spaces (i.e. Gilda's Club)

 - Students are responsible for their own school supplies and take belongings home every night (i.e. Using backpacks, not lockers)

 - Limiting People on Campus by alternating days/weeks students are on campus

 - Staggered start to the school day for grades/divisions

 - Rerouting and establishing specific paths around campus